 The two services are very different and we feel as consumers you should be aware of what those differences are:

-- Dogs are exercised and entertained in a group, off lead in a 100% secure space.
-Completely enclosed from external dangers, with all entertainment, enrichment and exercising done onsite, in a licenced and insured enclosure.
+Dogs are exercised and entertained in a group, off lead in a 100% secure space.
+Completely enclosed from external dangers, with all entertainment, enrichment and exercising done onsite, in a licensed and insured enclosure.

 *Dog walkers are running a business and profiting from dog owners.
 Multiple dogs being walked at one time increases the risks of injury and/or loss.
 Don’t forget legally dog walkers should only be walking 4 dogs at any one time.